JacquesLucke/animation_nodes_manual/content/documentation/nodes/mesh/mesh_data/set_vertex_weight/index.md

 ## Options

-- **All** - The Weight(s) input will be a float list that contain all the weights for the choosen vertex group.
+- **All** - The Weight(s) input will be a float list that contain all the weights for the chosen vertex group.
 - **Index** - The Weight(s) input will be a single float that contain the weight for the vertex at the input index.